crownstone/bluenet/docs/CHOICES.md

 We increase the size of the mesh state item to 14 bytes, which decreases the number of items to 2x6.
 This makes the state item size closer to the service data size (16B), so that the mesh state can be advertised 1 to 1, while the chance of 12 crownstones having to send their state is rather small.

-### <a name="event_bitmask"></a>Flags Bitmask
+### <a name="flags_bitmask"></a>Flags Bitmask

 Bit | Name |  Description
 --- | --- | ---
-0 | Switch locked | When the switch state is locked, this will be 1.
+0 | Dimming available | When dimming is physically available, this will be 1.
-1 | Dimming available | When dimming is physically available, this will be 1.
+1 | Marked as dimmable | When dimming is configured to be allowed, this will be 1.
-2 | Marked as dimmable | When dimming is configured to be allowed, this will be 1.
+2 | Error |  If this is 1, the Crownstone has an error, you can check what error it is in the error service data, or by reading the [error state](#state_packet).
-3 | Reserved | Reserved for future use.
+3 | Switch locked | When the switch state is locked, this will be 1.
 4 | Reserved | Reserved for future use.
 5 | Reserved | Reserved for future use.
 6 | Reserved | Reserved for future use.